ArloTGG/IT360_Final_Project/README.md

 # IT360_Final_Project

-##Team Members
+## Team Members
--- Member1
+- Member1
--- Member2
+- Member2

-#Project Idea
+# Project Idea
 What we are going to do